Sceptorrh/HomaTronGuide/docs/exampledoc4.md

 ---
 id: doc4
-title: Other Document
+title: Bed
 ---

-this is another document
+this is about bed